bmillham/nfl-epg/README.md

 This is normal.

 # Building
-If you want to run this from a cron job, etc you need to build the project.
+If you want to run this from a cron job, etc. you need to build the project.
 To do this just run

 cargo build --release